KHP-Informatics/DNAscan/README.md

 #### Fungi

-Copy and paste in your command line the following commands to download the whole NCBI database of complete fungi genomes
+Copy and paste the following commands in your command line to download the whole NCBI database of complete fungi genomes.

 ```bash
 mkdir /path/to/wherever/fungi_db